ssubedi09/Autonomous-Driving/README.md

 ## Full Pipeline Demo

 End-to-end videos of the integrated stack (particle filter localization + Lazy A\* planning + MPC tracking) driving the MuSHR car to a goal pose, in simulation.
-The goal is set by the user at the start.
-Tha map is built incrementally before even setting the goal.
+The goal pose is set by the user at the start.

 | ![Full Stack Map 1](maze.gif) | ![Full Stack Map 2](cse.gif) |
 | :---: | :---: |